 Family History

-How to incorporate family history data into a comprehensive assessment of biological age:
+How you can incorporate family history data into a comprehensive assessment of your biological age:

 • Gather medical histories of immediate family members, noting age-related diseases.